smetj/smetj.net/content/testing-graphite-with-metricfactory.rst

 generating 100 unique metrics for 100 different nodes resulting into a total of 10000 metrics.

-The routing table (line 46) tells us events are travelling through the modules in following order: hammer -> encodegraphite -> tcpout.
+The routing table (line 46) tells us events are traveling through the modules in following order: hammer -> encodegraphite -> tcpout.
 The tcpout module (line 38) submits the metrics over TCP to the destination defined with the pool variable (line 42).